zhemao/libds/README.md

-# libds - Simple Data Structures in C
+# libds - Data Structures in C

 This is a collection of C implementations of common data structures.
 I implemented these as an exercise when I was first learning C.